jffernan/jffernan.github.io/_posts/2018-01-03-it-is-all-about-the-user.markdown

 What should that experience look like for an end-user?
 Here are some good characteristics in user-friendliness.

 -The program should be easy to use and convenient.
-For example, I think the less clicks and moving the mouse around, the better for the user.
+For example, I think the less clicks, the less typing, and the less moving the mouse around, the better for the user.

 -The User Interface (UI) should be easy to understand.
 For example, the text on-screen should be easy to read.
 I also think the less technical jargon the better.